unchil/ComposeDataGrid/README.md

-## ✨ Features
+##  Features

-- **⚙️ Multiplatform Support**: Works seamlessly on Android, iOS, Desktop, and Web using Kotlin Compose Multiplatform.
+- Multiplatform Support: Works seamlessly on Android, iOS, Desktop, and Web using Kotlin Compose Multiplatform.
-- **📄 Pagination**: Smoothly handles tens of thousands of data entries with horizontal paging using `HorizontalPager`.
+- Pagination: Smoothly handles tens of thousands of data entries with horizontal paging using `HorizontalPager`.
-- **↕️ Column Sorting**: Sort data in ascending, descending, or default order by clicking on column headers.
+- Column Sorting: Sort data in ascending, descending, or default order by clicking on column headers.
-- **↔️ Column Resizing**: Dynamically adjust the width of each column by dragging the divider between headers.
+- Column Resizing: Dynamically adjust the width of each column by dragging the divider between headers.
-- **🔄 Column Reordering**: Easily reorder columns by dragging and dropping the headers.
+- Column Reordering: Easily reorder columns by dragging and dropping the headers.
-- **👁️ Column Visibility Control**: Dynamically show or hide specific columns through a floating menu.
+- Column Visibility Control: Dynamically show or hide specific columns through a floating menu.
-- **🧊 Sticky Header**: Column headers remain fixed at the top during vertical scrolling, so you never lose context.
+- Sticky Header: Column headers remain fixed at the top during vertical scrolling, so you never lose context.
-- **🖱️ Horizontal Scrolling**: The page size, which displays all data on one page, is automatically added as ["All"].
+- Horizontal Scrolling: The page size, which displays all data on one page, is automatically added as ["All"].
 Horizontal scrolling is automatically enabled when the page size is set to ["All"] Otherwise, the paging function is enabled.
-- **🎨 Menus & Controls**:
+- Menus & Controls:
-  - **Grid Control**: A floating menu that includes features for column selection, showing/hiding row numbers, and navigating to the top/bottom of the list.
+  - Grid Control: A floating menu that includes features for column selection, showing/hiding row numbers, and navigating to the top/bottom of the list.
-  - **Pagination Control**: Navigation controls to change page size and move to the first, previous, next, or last page.
+  - Pagination Control: Navigation controls to change page size and move to the first, previous, next, or last page.
-- **🔔 User Feedback**: Provides intuitive feedback via a `Snackbar` for events like data filtering or page size changes.
+- User Feedback: Provides intuitive feedback via a `Snackbar` for events like data filtering or page size changes.
-- **🖌️ Deep Customization**: Configure grid options like row number and column header visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.
+- ️Deep Customization: Configure grid options like row number and column header visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.
-- 🎨 Theming: Easily customize the colors of the header, data rows, and content to match your app's theme.
+- Theming: Easily customize the colors of the header, data rows, and content to match your app's theme.

-## 🚀 Installation
+##  Installation

 ### Step 1: Set up the Repository